Do I Need Debt Consolidation?

 You take out a credit card that charges 0% interest for an introductory period, usually 12 to 18 months.
 And you transfer all of your other credit card balances onto this credit card.
 Then, you pay the new balance in full by the end of the introductory period.

 You will need a very good credit score - above 690 - to qualify for most balance transfer credit cards.
 Most cards charge a balance transfer fee of roughly 3%, and many also charge an annual fee.
 So you need to calculate whether the interest you save will be significantly more than the cost of fees.
 And you need to make sure you are able repay the debt by the end of the introductory period, because any remaining balance after that time must be paid at the regular higher interest rate.
+There are many balance transfer credit cards, so make sure to choose the best one for you.

 Another approach is getting an unsecured bank loan at a lower interest rate than the credit cards that you are trying to consolidate.
 Then you can use the money from the bank loan to pay off your credit card debt immediately.
 Then you pay back the loan at a lower interest rate over a set time frame.